EmbeddedNim/picostdlib/README.md

 * Setup, build and upload your project using Nimble, automatically runs CMake (use piconim for advanced building)
 * Standard SDK library features such as GPIO, time, ADC, PWM and many more
-* 1:1 wrapper for Pico SDK functions, with strict types for safety
+* Wrapper for Pico SDK functions but with Nim flavour, with strict types for safety
-* Wireless support for Pico W (Wifi, Bluetooth, TLS)
+* Wireless support for Pico W (Wifi, Bluetooth, HTTPS)

 See the [examples](examples) folder for examples on how to use the SDK using Nim.